 2. Dagangshan Hot Spring

-Dagangshan Hot Spring is one of the rare low-temperature hot springs in Taiwan, which explains why the locals sometimes call it the “Dagangshan Cold Spring”.
-Featuring neutral-carbonation spring water that originates from the foothill of the local valley, Dagangshan Hot Spring is clear enough to be consumed directly from the source (though it does have that slight hint of sulfur).
-Due to the abundance of water in the vicinity all-year-round, Dagangshan Hot Spring almost never dries up, even in drought conditions.
-The somewhat “cooler” property makes Dagangshan Hot Spring a wonderful option for travellers looking for a refreshing dip to take away the heat.
+Dagangshan Hot Spring is one of the rare low-temperature hot springs in Taiwan.
+Which explains why the locals sometimes call it the “Dagangshan Cold Spring”.
+Featuring neutral-carbonation spring water that originates from the foothill of the local valley.
+You can safely consume the water directly from Dagangshan Hot Spring.
+Though it does have that slight hint of sulfur).
+Due to the abundance of water in the vicinity all-year-round, Dagangshan Hot Spring almost never dries up.
+Even in drought conditions.
+Therefore, the somewhat “cooler” property makes Dagangshan Hot Spring a wonderful option.
+Especially for travellers looking for a refreshing dip to take away the heat.

 3. Guanziling Hot Spring